ASCOMInitiative/AlpycaDevice/docs/source/roadmap.rst

 as its first parameter.
-The second parameter, the Alpaca exception class :py:class:`~exceptions.NotConnectedException` is used by :py:class:`~shr.PropertyResponse` to get the Alpaca error number and an error message with which it constructs the Alpaca JSON Response:
+The second parameter, the Alpaca exception class :py:class:`~exceptions.NotConnectedException` is used by :py:class:`~shr.PropertyResponse` to get the Alpaca error number and an error message with which it constructs the Alpaca JSON Response.

 .. code-block:: json
-    :emphasize-lines: 2,3
+    :emphasize-lines: 4,5
     :caption: Alpaca **NotConnectedException** response

     {
+        "ClientTransactionID": 321,
+        "ServerTransactionID": 1,
         "ErrorNumber": 1031,        // 0x407
         "ErrorMessage": "The device is not connected.",
-        "Value": ""                 // App ignores this value if present }
+    }

 It sets the ``Response.text`` to the above Alpaca JSON, and returns to Falcon, which returns the JSON as the HTTP body with a ``200 OK`` status.
 Note that any Alpaca request which gets to the responder always returns with an HTTP ``200 OK`` status, even though the response might be an Alpaca exception like this.
+Also note that the ``Value`` field is missing.
+It is meaningless in an exception response where ``ErrorNumber`` is non-zero.
+The :py:class:`~shr.MethodResponse` class takes care of this.

 .. tip::